The 4 Finest Plastering Trowels For Beginners

 Plastering trowels come in various sizes, and choosing the ideal one depends on what you’re plastering and your personal preference.

-Larger trowels allow for faster application over a larger surface area but require more skill.
+Larger trowels allow faster application over a larger surface area but require more skill.

 As we are beginners, smaller trowels provide more control and a better chance of maintaining consistent contact between the plaster and trowel surface.